 Hurricane Lane, a Cat-5 hurricane as of Wednesday morning, is forecast to make landfall on the Hawaiian Islands late week, a rare forecast for Hawaii.
 Since the mid-1950s only 4 hurricanes have had major impacts on the islands, only half of those actually making landfall.
 The latest forecast brings Lane's track close to the islands late Thursday as a Cat-3 storm, and forecasts landfall as the hurricane weakens Friday.
 The terrain quickly deteriorates the storm as it continues to impact the islands on Saturday.
 Hurricane Warnings have been issued for Maui, Lanai, Molokai, Kahoolawe and the Big Island.
 A Hurricane Watch is in effect for Oahu and Kauai.

 Although the storm weakens quickly, it will still have impacts on the islands.
 High surf, damaging winds, torrential rains and flooding are alll expected through the end of the week.
 These past storms have also had severe, even deadly impacts for the islands.
-The following historical data and images are from NOAA.
+The following historical data and images

 The last hurricane to make landfall on the islands was Iniki in 1992.